RitaTea/Human_Resource_Dashboard_Visualization/README.md

 # Human_Resource_Dashboard_Visualization
 This is a Human Resource Dashboard that shows the attrition rate and the demography of this company.

-Hello, fellow data analyst! 👋🏼 Today, I am excited to share a sneak discovery into the Human Resource Dashboard project I have been working on, which throws light on significant facts about employee attrition and demographics in the HR data being worked on.
+This project involves a discovery into the Human Resource data visualisation I have been working on, which throws light on significant facts about employee attrition and demographics in the HR data being worked on.

 Analyzing attrition is one of the significant areas discussed in this HR Dashboard.
 Employee turnover, or attrition, can have significant effects on an organization's success.
 We can unearth patterns in attrition trends that will assist in identifying possible issue areas and taking proactive efforts to retain prized staff by examining attrition statistics.